JcaPetri/Apollo-System-MySql/README.md

 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
 	 		Important:
-				The Entity is enable in the SysEntities_Tli for a BusinessUnit and Microservice.
+				The Entity is enable in the SysEntities_Tli for a Microservice.
 				The data is created in the SysBaseElement_Tbl and is the same to all the BusinessUnit.
 				When I assign the entity, I define the business unit owner and the microservice it belongs to.
 			Kafka/rabbitMq Topic:
-				The combination of EntityIDn + MicroserviceIDn + BusinessUnitIDn combination can be used.
+				The combination of EntityIDn + MicroserviceIDn combination can be used.

 		SysEntityFields_Tli
-			This is a List Table that contains the fields or the columns of the entities.
-   			Enable the IDNum element to a Microservice and BusinessUnit.
+			This is a List Table that contains the fields or the columns of the system.
+Enable the IDNum element to a Microservice.
-			The fields exits to the entity, since you create it in this table.
+			The fields exits to the Microservice, since you create it in this table.
 The information, of what are they, are in the SysBaseElement_Tbl table.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 				This table has its own key only for update it.
-				The system don't use this key because, here we only enable one field/column to a Microservice and BusinessUnit.
+				The system don't use this key because, here we only enable one field/column to a Microservice.
 			The unique Key is the union of:
 				FieldIDn 		--> The FieldIDn is the IDNum of the field.
 Link with the diccionary table - SysBaseElement.
 				MicroserviceIDn --> The MicroserviceIDn is the IDNum of the microservice to which the field belongs.
 If its value is System all microservices have access to it.
-				BusinessUnitIDn	--> The BusinessUnitIDn is the business unit that the entities belong.
-Link with the SysCompany.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.